Triplesee/Large-Multimodal-Model/documents/LMM Technical Report.md

 interleaved image-text, and text-only data is crucial for achieving stateof-the-art (SOTA) few-shot results across multiple benchmarks, compared to other published multimodal pre-training results.
 Further, we show that the image encoder together with image resolution and the image token count has substantial impact, while the vision-language connector design is of comparatively negligible importance

+## Paper: On the Hidden Mystery of OCR in Large Multimodal Models [[7]](#7)
+This paper proposed OCRBench, a comprehensive evaluation benchmark for OCR.
+The findings are:

+* **Semantic-Reliance**.
+LMMs primarily rely on semantic understanding to recognize words.
+In our experiments, we observed that LMMs exhibit poor recognition performance when it comes to character combinations that lack semantic meaning.
+Specifically, when we altered the order of letters in each word, the accuracy of LMMs on the NST dataset decreased by an average of 57.0% compared to the ST dataset, while the SOTA method for 4 scene text recognition only drops by around 4.6%.
+We believe this is because the SOTA method for scene text recognition directly recognizes each character, and semantic information is just used to assist the recognition process, while LMMs primarily rely on semantic understanding to recognize words.
+This finding is further supported by the low accuracy observed on the ORAND dataset.
+As shown in Fig. 1, LMM successfully identified the word "Message," but incorrectly recognized "egaesMs," which is a rearranged version of the word "Message."

+* **Handwritten Text**.
+LMMs may encounter difficulties in accurately recognizing handwritten text due to various reasons, including the resemblances in shapes between handwritten letters and numbers.
+Handwritten text often appears incomplete or blurry due to factors like fast writing speed, irregular handwriting, or low-quality paper.
+On average, LMMs perform 51.9% worse than supervised state-of-the-art model in this task.

+* **Multilingual Text**.
+The notable performance gap observed in LMMs on ReCTS, ESTVQA(En), and ESTVQA(Ch) highlights their limited proficiency in the Chinese language, as indicated in Tab.
+1 and Tab.
+2.
+Among the LMMs, accurately recognizing Chinese words or responding to Chinese questions proves to be a challenge.
+Monkey outperforms other LMMs in Chinese scenarios due to its LLM and visual encoder being trained on a substantial amount of Chinese data.

+* **Fine-grain Perception**.
+Currently, most LMMs have their input images limited to a resolution of 224 x 224, consistent with the input size of the visual encoder used in their architecture.
+However, high-resolution input images can capture more details from the image.
+Due to the limited input resolution of LMMs such as BLIP2, their capacity to extract fine-grained information in tasks like Scene Text-Centric VQA, Document-Oriented VQA, and KIE is constrained.
+However, LMMs such as Monkey, which can support a resolution of 1344×896, exhibit improved performance in these specific tasks.

+* **HMER**.
+LMMs struggle to recognize handwritten mathematical expressions due to the presence of messy handwritten characters, complex spatial structures, and the indirect LaTeX representation.
+The lack of training data for the handwritten mathematical expression recognition task is also a crucial factor.

 ## References